-Here’s a run-down of the resources on this blog (some still to come!), followed by a collection other great online resources.
+Here’s a run-down of the resources on this blog, followed by a collection of other great online resources.

 Homemade baby food round 2: sweet potato, brown rice, chicken, pears, banana

 Homemade baby food round 3: quinoa, peaches, avocado, pumpkin, cottage cheese

 Homemade baby food round 4: broccoli, zucchini, yellow squash, black beans, yogurt

 Homemade baby food round 5: asparagus, barley, edamame, blueberries, mango